Q: When do I hear about my hall and roommate assignments?

 Q: Can I send packages to the school before my arrival so my belongings are there when I get there?

 A: Yes.
 Beginning the week prior to orientation you and your parents can send packages to the College with your name and preferably with your HALL ASSIGNMENT on the box.
 Boxes that arrive prior to orientation will be placed in your room for you by orientation student leaders.
 DO NOT SEND PACKAGES BEFORE AUGUST 18TH, WE WILL NOT HAVE PLACES TO STORE THEM UNTIL THEN!

-Q: Is there wireless on campus?
+Q: Is there wireless internet on campus?

-A: Yes, there is wireless on campus although the entire campus is not yet wireless.
+A: Yes, there is wireless internet on campus although the entire campus is not yet wireless.
 You can access wireless internet in all of the residence halls and most all of the academic buildings.
 The campus does have plans to go entirely wireless.
 For now, you can view the Wireless Map of current wireless locations.

 Q: Do I have to have a meal plan?

 A: Yes, a meal plan is obligatory when you live on campus.
 Our food service provider, Bon Appetit, has a twenty year history of working cooperatively with students and staff to offer excellent quality, variety and presentation of food service on our campus.
 They are open to suggestions and eager to meet the needs of Lewis & Clark students.
 If you have a medically prescribed diet that our food service cannot provide for you, an exemption to the meal plan may be in order.
 Complete procedure guidelines for exemption are available from the Office of Campus Living.

 Q: What type of linens do I need?

 A: All mattresses are extra-long twin.
 You will want to bring a mattress pad, sheets, pillows, pillow cases and a comforter.